juttle/juttle/docs/concepts/filtering.md

 The search terms for full-text search are currently expressed as standalone strings in the filter expression for `read`.
 Search terms and other filter expressions can be combined with the AND, OR, NOT operators.

-A full-text search is currently expressed in a filter statement as a standalone string.

 :construction: The syntax for full-text search will be changed soon to add a `?` operator.